 Maturity can also be defined in terms of an alignment between espoused theory (what you think you are supposed to be doing) and theory-in-use (what you are actually doing).
 Obviously this kind of alignment is not restricted to IT.
 Maturity doesn't just mean being better at achieving your goals, it also means having more realistic goals in the first place.
-Some people might think that innovation feeds upon the unrealistic ambitions of the immature, and that too much maturity (in this sense) could just result in middle-aged stagnation.
+Some people might think that innovation feeds upon the unbounded vision and ambition of the immature, and that too much maturity (in this sense) could just result in negativity and middle-aged stagnation.
 See my note on EA Archetypes (EA-as-visionary, EA-as-realist).

 Meanwhile, some enterprise architecture frameworks contain notions of maturity that are defined not in terms of process but in terms of knowledge.
 At the Unicom EA Forum on 21st March 2013, Kevin Smith presented his new PETF framework for Enterprise Transformation, which defined four levels of maturity are based on the Four Stages of Competence.